Skip to main content

 }

-• Only existing and active pools will allow the process to go through the rest of the flow.
+• Only existing pools will allow the process to proceed.
+It doesn't matter if the pool endtime already passed.

-• The contract will ask for USDC token approval to transfer the USDC tokens from the user's wallet to the pool.
-Once it has finished, the contract will return the collateral tokens to the borrower.
+• The contract requests USDC token approval to transfer the tokens from the user's wallet to the pool.
+Once completed, the contract returns the collateral tokens to the borrower.

 {